valleyofdoom/PC-Tuning/README.md

 ## 11.7.
 Search Indexing

 Certain directories on the file system are indexed for search features in Windows which can be viewed by typing ``control srchadmin.dll`` in ``Win+R``.
-Indexing occurs periodically in the background and often results in notable CPU overhead which can be seen using [Process Explorer](#1127-replace-task-manager-with-process-explorer).
+Indexing occurs periodically in the background and often results in notable CPU overhead which can be seen using Process Explorer as described in section [11.27.
+Process Explorer](#1127-process-explorer).
 Therefore, it is preferable to prevent search indexing globally by disabling the ``Windows Search`` service however, search features may be limited.
 Open CMD as administrator and enter the command below.

   ```bat
   reg add "HKLM\SYSTEM\CurrentControlSet\Services\WSearch" /v "Start" /t REG_DWORD /d "4" /f